XiaotianTang3/Coding_Sample/README.md

 Displays the top 10 alert locations in Chicago for the selected type, subtype, and hour/time range.

 ## Notice
 *To make this app work, make sure you are in the working directory, then type $shiny run --reload top_alerts_map_byhour/app.py in the terminal.
-Cope paste the IP address to your own browser if the app doesn't automatically load.*
+Copy paste the IP address to your own browser if the app doesn't automatically load.*